getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 - A [transaction]({%- link _documentation/performance/performance-glossary.md -%}#transaction) for every page load
 - All XHR/fetch requests as spans
+- If available: Browser Resources (Scripts, CSS, Images ...)
+- If available: Browser Performance API Marks

+*tracingOrigins Option*

+The default value of `tracingOrigins` is : `new ApmIntegrations.Tracing({tracingOrigins: ['localhost', /^\//]})`.
+The JavaScript SDK will attach the `sentry-trace` header to all outgoing XHR/fetch requests that contain a string in the list or match a regex.
+In case your frontend is making requests to a different domain you might want to add it there in order to propagate the `sentry-trace` header to the backend services, required to link transactions together as part of a single trace.

+*Example:*

+- A frontend application is served from `example.com`
+- A backend service is served from `api.example.com`
+- The frontend application makes API calls to the backend
+- Then the option need to be configured like this `new ApmIntegrations.Tracing({tracingOrigins: ['api.example.com']})`
+- Outgoing XHR/fetch requests to `api.example.com` would get the `sentry-trace` header attached

+*NOTE:* You need to make sure your web server CORS is configured to allow the `sentry-trace` header.
+The configuration might look like this: `"Access-Control-Allow-Headers: sentry-trace"`, this depends a lot on your configuration.
+But if you are not whitelisting the `sentry-trace` header the request might be blocked.

 **Using Tracing Integration for Manual Instrumentation**